narmitag/narmitag.github.io/docs/_posts/2022-05-12-karpenter.markdown

 date:   2022-05-12 08:11:08 +0100
 categories: AWS EKS
 ---

-This at the moment does not work on a sandbox account
+[Karpenter](https://karpenter.sh/) automatically launches just the right compute resources to handle your cluster's applications.
+It is designed to let you take full advantage of the cloud with fast and simple compute provisioning for Kubernetes clusters.
+It is a replacement for the Cluster Autoscaler which has some issues in AWS

+This at the moment this example does not work on an acloudguru sandbox account.
 The supporting files can be found on [Github]( https://github.com/narmitag/eks/tree/main/karpenter)

 Deploy an EKS Cluster
 {% highlight bash %}
 export CLUSTER_NAME="karpenter-demo"